Mary Ann Canty -- Elloree

+Visitation for Mrs. Mary Ann Canty will be held Sunday, April 12, 2020, from 1 to 7 p.m. at the Simmons Funeral Home of Santee.

-Family and friends may call at the residence of her daughter and son-in-law, Mrs. Latasha and Elko Brown, 109 McCathern Lane, Elloree, or Simmons Funeral Home of Santee.
+Please adhere to COVID-19 precautions regarding social distancing, family and friends may call at the residence of her daughter and son-in-law, Mrs. Latasha and Mr. Elko Brown, 109 McCathern Lane, Elloree, S.C., at (803) 971-2582 or Simmons Funeral Home of Santee.

 Obituaries Newsletter